If you’re looking for a white paper writer, how do you find one?

 Plan to run their drafts through a good editor to finesse the text.
 Find an affordable designer-illustrator, and plan on doing your own marketing.

-Scenario #3: You have a budget, but time is tight
+Scenario #3: You have a reasonable budget, but time is tight

 Good luck finding the perfect writer for your white paper project!

+Where do you stand on these three trade-offs?
 How have you found white paper writers?
-Share your tips in the comments section below.
+Please share your tips in the comments section below.